KWNL-CD

 KWNL-CD (channel 14) is a low-power, Class A television station in Bentonville, Arkansas, United States, affiliated with the Spanish-language network Univision.
-It is owned by Pinnacle Media alongside Fayetteville–licensed Court TV affiliate KFFS-CD (channel 36).
+It is owned by Pinnacle Media alongside Fayetteville–licensed Cozi TV affiliate KFFS-CD (channel 36).
 KWNL-CD's transmitter is located on South 56th Street in Springdale, Arkansas.

 KXUN-LD (channel 48) in Fort Smith operates as a translator of KWNL-CD; this station's transmitter is located on Pernot Road in Van Buren.

 History

 The call letters were changed from KBBL-CA to KWNL-CA on July 6, 2006.
 On July 14, 2006, the KBBL-CA call letters reappeared on Channel 56 in Springfield, Missouri.

 At one point, KWNL aired local newscasts; they were produced out of Little Rock, Arkansas, with reports produced in Fort Smith.
 The newscasts were canceled in June 2008, after then-owner Equity Media Holdings instituted a company wide suspension of news programs.

 After failing to find a buyer at a bankruptcy auction, KWNL was sold to Pinnacle Media in August 2009 (after having initially been included in Silver Point Finance's acquisition on June 2 of several Equity stations), with Pinnacle assuming control under a local marketing agreement (LMA) on August 5.